kgruiz/PyTokenCounter/README.md

 **Returns:**

-- `OrderedDict[str, int] | OrderedDict[str, OrderedDict[str, int] | OrderedDict]`: A mapping of decoded strings to their corresponding integer tokens.
+- `OrderedDict[str, str] | OrderedDict[str, OrderedDict[str, str] | OrderedDict]`: A mapping of decoded strings to their corresponding integer tokens.
 If `tokens` is a nested structure, the result will maintain the same nested structure with decoded mappings.

 **Raises:**